itsabdullah6/itsabdullah6/README.md

  and edit the text.
  To add a new project: duplicate a project column in the Featured Projects section and edit the details.

- GitHub Analytics chart: this repo needs a file at assets/skill-trajectory.png (the line chart with the glowing endpoints).
-Upload it to that exact path for the section to show.
 =====================================================================
 -->